 Eczema is a chronic, inflammatory skin condition associated with particular symptoms including dry skin, itching and redness.
 This chronic condition makes skin more vulnerable to infections such as cold sores, warts and pus-filled bumps.

 There isn't an exact answer for the causes of eczema.
 Scientists believe that it is caused by the combination of genes and triggers.

-People who suffer from eczema tend to have an over-reactive immune system that responds to external or internal triggers by producing inflammation.
+People who suffer from eczema have an over-reactive immune system that responds to the external or internal triggers by producing inflammation.
 This inflammation causes the skin to become painful, itchy and red.
 Eczema causes skin barrier to be weakened.
 Hence, it makes your skin more prone to dryness, irritation and infections.

 The Commonly Known Triggers of Eczema

 The best way to control the symptoms of eczema is by avoiding the triggers.
 By doing this, the frequency of the flare up will be less and less in time.

 The triggers can be different for everyone.
 With time, you will know better what triggers a flare up on your skin.

 In general, there are 2 types of eczema triggers:

 External triggers are usually things that can dry out or irritate your skin.
 Dry skin conditions can lead to eczema flare up.
 Avoid anything that can make your skin dry, itchy or red such as: